wendy-lu464/demos/_posts/2023-03-22-battleship.md

 The game has three phases.

-1. **Setup**: Each player has a board and a set of 5 ships.
+1. **Setup**: Each player has a board with a grid system and a set of 5 ships.
 Players place their ships on their board.
 They can't see where their opponent's ships are.
-2. **Game loop**: On their turn, the player picks a square on their opponent's board to fire at.
-A ship sinks when all the squares it's in has been fired at.
+2. **Game loop**: On their turn, the player picks a grid cell on their opponent's board to fire at.
+A ship sinks when all the cells it's in have been fired at.
 3. **Ending**: A player wins once they sink all of their opponent's ships.

 ## Features